 For those who are curious how my hair care routine will change, here’s is what I will be doing.
 I will be conditioner washing my hair two to three times per week.
 If I do need to cleanse my hair further, there is always the simple yet effective soapwort root cleanser, a natural herb which gently cleanses hair, and is of course sulfate free which is a requirement with The Curly Girl Method.
 Rhassoul clay is another great option as well.
 A sugar scrub is recommended in the book for cleansing and exfoliating the scalp.

 I will use my favorite coconut milk deep conditioner once a week or once every other week.
 My leave-in will be my home made conditioner with a bit of oil on my ends as needed.
 I do plan to smooth each curl as I learned in the Tighly Curly Method with my fingers only, which usually takes me about 30-40 minutes.
 A total of 50-60 minutes max two or three times a week is not a lot of time.
 That’s it!
 I’m still no-poo, but a bit different than before.

 I plan to try this out for the month in hopes of never experiencing hot air balloon hair again.
 This is pretty much the same regimen I used a year ago without the combing and brushing, using a purer conditioner, and adding gentle cleansers.
 I will give an update in about a month or so.

-Read more on my current hair routine in my beauty regimen.
+You can see my most recent hair routine in my beauty regimen.